PadmapriyaRavi/aboutme/README.md

 # aboutme
-This is an application about me which has been developed by ionic framework
+This is an application about me which has been developed by ionic framework with material design